scene-graph/SG4SI-WACV26/README.md

 # SG4SI-WACV26
 Workshop of Scene Graph for Structural Intelligence (SG4SI) @ WACV26

+## News

+The submission deadline is extended to `December 20, 2025, 11:59 PST` (finalized and fixed).

 ## Call for Papers
 We invite original research contributions in (but not limited to) the following areas: